xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

    **Usage example**

    In this example, we have a Test Suite with five Test Cases.
-We set **Retry Failed Execution Immediately** for one time.
-Then, Katalon Studio executes the Test Suite and runs all the Test Cases in the Test Suite sequentially until the Test Suite finishes executing.
+We set **Retry Failed Execution Immediately** function for one time.
+When we execute this Test Suite, the Test Suite runs all the Test Cases in the Test Suite sequentially until finishing executing.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/ts-with-5-tc-and-retry-fail-1.png" width=65%>

-   Once the Test Suite finishes executing, you can see the Test Suite status.
-Open the **Result** tab, collapsing the Test Case 3.
-The Test Suite fails with 1 is the main run, and 2 is the rerun that meets the configured one rerun time.
+   You can see the Test Suite status once the Test Suite finishes executing.
+To see the status of Test Case 3, open the **Result** tab and collapsing Test Case 3.
+The Test Suite fails two times: with 1 is the main run, and 2 is the rerun that meets the configured one rerun time.
 At this point, Katalon Studio logs the final result of Test Case 3 as Failed and continues to execute Test Case 4 and 5 with the same logic.

    The **Summary tab** shows how many Test Cases were executed and their final status.
 In this use case, we have five total Test Cases, 3 of them Passed and 2 Failed.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-usage-example-result.png" width=80%>

-### Retry After Execution All
+### Retry After Executing All

    In **Retry after executing all**: